 - Quantum Wave

 In general, there is a inverse relationship between a solid technical product and over-hyped marketing.
 The greater the hype, the lesser the product.
-Manufacturer that don't use hyper-marketing to describe their products rely on quality, support, specs and reputation.
+Manufacturer that don't use hyper-marketing to describe their products if the build products based on quality, support, specs and reputation.

 At ColdLasers.Org, we only sell well-established legal products.
-We sell systems based on concrete factors and specs (wavelengths, power levels, pulsing frequencies and protocols) and stay away from the marketing as much as possible.
+We sell systems based on concrete factors and specs like wavelengths, power levels, pulsing frequencies, warranties and protocol support.
+We try to stay away from the hyper-marketing as much as possible.
 All our products are FDA cleared except for the laser that say "animal use only".
-When you are comparing products, make sure you understand the specs and how they affect the performance before you buy anything and be on the lookout for illegal, hyper-marketed and underpowered systems.
+When you are comparing products, make sure you understand the specs and how they effect the performance before you buy anything and be on the lookout for illegal, hyper-marketed and underpowered systems.